Creating a law firm budget and organizing your finances is arguably one of the most important starting points when hanging your shingle.

 A budget sets your expectations for cash flow and expenses throughout the year, reducing the chances of missing an expense or bouncing a check.
-You will also be able to set revenue benchmarks—giving your law firm a measuring stick to know if you are meeting your goals or if you need to adjust your business plan to succeed.
+You will also be able to set revenue benchmarks—giving your law firm a measuring stick to know if you are meeting your goals or need to adjust your business plan to succeed.

-- Annual bar dues
+- Annual bar dues;

-- Malpractice premiums
+- Malpractice premiums;

-- Quarterly self-employment taxes
+- Quarterly self-employment taxes; and

 What to consider before you create your budget

 Why?
 Lawyers in different practice areas may need additional equipment and supplies.
 In addition, lawyers at different stages of their career may receive certain benefits.
-For example, lawyers fresh out of law school will often get discounts on bar dues, CLEs, and even malpractice insurance, while those further along in their career do not.
+For example, lawyers fresh out of law school often get discounts on bar dues, CLEs, and even malpractice insurance, while those further along in their career do not.